What is Narcissistic Personality Disorder?

 If you struggle with NPD, there’s a chance you’ll develop the following complications in life:

-In cases of emergency, go to your nearest emergency room or call 911.
-In other cases, you can reach out to the Suicide and Crisis Life Line at 988.
+If you or a loved one struggles with suicide, help is available.
+In cases of emergency, call 911.
+In all other cases, you can reach out to the 988 Suicide & Crisis Lifeline.

 Since the causes of NPD aren’t known, prevention of this condition is also up in the air.
 Still, for those who may be vulnerable to NPD, we recommend: